openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-hiappevent.md

 **Error Description**

-When calling the write interface for application event logging, the system ignores related events because an invalid event domain name was passed.
+When calling the write interface for application event logging, the system will ignore related events because an invalid event domain name was passed.

 **Possible Causes**

 The passed event domain name does not comply with the following rules:
-- The event domain name contains only digits, lowercase letters, and underscore characters.
+- The event domain name only contains digits, lowercase letters, and underscore characters.
 - The event domain name starts with a lowercase letter and does not end with an underscore.
-- The event domain name is non-empty and does not exceed 16 characters in length.
+- The event domain name is not empty and its length does not exceed 16 characters.

-**Resolution Steps**
+**Solution**

 Pass a valid event domain name.